Impact Of The ATP Challenger Tour

 This is the purpose of the ATP Challenger Tour.
 It is the launching pad for the stars of tomorrow, as they develop their skills and gain valuable experience in pressure-packed situations.
 It also provides opportunities for established players looking to regain their form as they return from injury.

 There are no guaranteed contracts in tennis, which makes players' journeys so authentic.
 Fans have the unique opportunity to follow the career trajectory of a rising star from its infancy.
 All players at this level have a similar goal: break into the Top 100 and beyond.

-The stars of the circuit enjoyed great success in 2018.
-A total of 16 Challenger champions made significant strides in breaking into the Top 100 for the first time, moving towards a transition to the ATP Tour.
-The youth movement was another significant storyline, with 29 players aged 21 & under lifting trophies, including seven different teenagers.
+The stars of the circuit enjoyed incredible success in 2022.
+A single-season record 25 Challenger champions made great strides in breaking into the Top 100 for the first time, moving towards a transition to the ATP Tour.
+The youth movement was another significant storyline, with a record 46 players aged 21 & under lifting trophies, including nine different teenagers.